QLD Islands Rail Adventure (departing Melbourne)

 Fly to Brisbane and make your way to your accommodation and the rest of the day is free for you to explore the river city at your leisure.

-Overnight: Pullman King George Square or similar, 2 nights
+Overnight: Mercure Brisbane King George Square or similar, 2 nights

 Today is a free day to continue to explore the sights of Brisbane.

 South Bank has so much to offer - ride the Wheel of Brisbane, marvel at the one kilometre long Arbour or visit the Nepalese Pagoda, a treasured structure that was offered by the Kingdom of Nepal for the World Expo in 1988.
 If arts and culture are more your thing, take in the latest exhibition at the Queensland Art Gallery and Gallery of Modern Art, visit the Queensland Museum and Science Centre, or the Queensland Maritime Museum.
 Plus there’s a selection of world class eateries to grab some lunch.
 Your day is sorted!